orbartal/docker-tester-spring-mongodb/README.md

 Open url in browser and use the [swagger-ui](http://localhost:8080/swagger-ui/index.html)

+Note: you can run the server without docker but must have a docker to run the integration test as it uses docker.

 ### Instructions on how to build/run a single docker

 Install docker on your host.